Table of Contents

 - 102.07: Violation of policies, regulations, or rules governing University-owned, -operated, or –leased housing facilities or other housing facilities located on University property.

-- 102.08: Physical abuse including but not limited to sexual assault, sex offenses, and other physical assault; threats of violence; or other conduct that threatens the health or safety of any person, including dating, and domestic violence.
-(See Appendix 3 UCI Guidelines for Reporting and Responding to Reports of Sex Offenses and UC Policy on Sexual Harassment and Sexual Violence).
+- 102.08: Physical abuse including but not limited to physical assault; threats of violence; or other conduct that threatens the health or safety of any person, including dating, and domestic violence.
+(See Appendix 3 UCI Guidelines for Reporting and Responding to Reports of Sex Offenses and UC Policy on Sexual Harassment and Sexual Violence.)

 - 102.09: Harassment, defined as conduct that is so severe and/or pervasive, and objectively offensive, and that so substantially impairs a person’s access to University programs or activities that the person is effectively denied equal access to the University’s resources and opportunities.